-Urbanista.org has been founded by Lucy Bullivant Hon FRIBA, a leading place strategist, curatorial director and award-winning author, director of her own consultancy firm, Lucy Bullivant & Associates.
-As a unique cultural media platform dedicated to urban design and adaptive planning in an era of inexorable challenges faced by cities globally.
-It is not interested in ‘the new’ for the sake of it, and reserves the right to cut a necessarily broad swathe through topics but give the strongest focus to very specific situations and challenges.
-Urbanista.org’s thinking about design and technology is hybrid and closely related to social and cultural issues and impact.
+Urbanista.org webzine for liveable urbanism was founded by Lucy Bullivant Hon FRIBA, a leading place strategist, curatorial director and award-winning author, director of her own consultancy firm, Lucy Bullivant & Associates.
+As a unique cultural media platform dedicated to urban design and adaptive planning in an era of inexorable challenges faced by cities globally, Urbanista.org is not interested in novelty for the sake of it.
+We reserve the right to cut a necessarily broad swathe through topics but give the strongest focus to very specific situations and challenges.
+Urbanista.org’s approach to design and technology is hybrid and always closely related to social and cultural issues and impact.
 What are the relationships, tools and processes transcending outdated silo thinking with the civic agency to make a difference, now and in the future?

-To subscribe to the Urbanista.org e-newsletter announcing our forthcoming issues and our events in alliance with the Recode Gallery at LimeWharf, London E2, please register below.
+To subscribe to the Urbanista.org e-newsletter announcing our forthcoming issues and our events in alliance with different partners, please register below.

 “It is wonderful that there is a website like Urbanista.org that focusses on current topics about urbanism on so many different levels.
 Questions concerning the future of the city, sustainability in cities, geographical, political and social changes are of course issues that all architects and planners need to keep abreast of and it is particularly interesting to see the attention that is given on Urbanista.org to conferences and news about the latest urban topics, with in depth analysis by Lucy Bullivant.
 It will no doubt create excellent spin-off for further discussions within the field as attention for the platform grows”.